 D is for… Download Festival

-A Donington Park veteran, Jordison has graced the hallowed festival ground no less than seven times during his career.
-That’s four times with Slipknot and one time apiece with Korn, Murderdolls and was kind enough to help out a fledgling band called Metallica when their drummer Lars took ill in 2004.
+A Donington Park veteran, Jordison graced the hallowed festival ground no less than seven times during his career.
+That’s four times with Slipknot and one time apiece with Korn and Murderdolls, and he was also kind enough to help out a fledgling band called Metallica when their drummer Lars took ill in 2004.

 E is for… Extreme Metal